leplusorg/ristretto/README.md

-# ristretto
+# Ristretto
-A small library of (hopefully) usefull java classes.
+A small library of (hopefully) useful java classes.